 The Calihan Academic Fellowships provide scholarships and research grants to future scholars and religious leaders whose academic work shows outstanding potential.
-Applicants studying theology, philosophy, economics, or related fields must demonstrate the potential to advance understanding in the relationship between theology and the principles of the free and virtuous society.
+Graduate students and seminarians currently studying theology, philosophy, economics, or related fields must demonstrate the potential to advance understanding in the relationship between theology and the principles of the free and virtuous society.
 Such principles include recognition of human dignity, the importance of the rule of law, limited government, religious liberty, and freedom in economic life.

 - Selection Process: Shortly after a given deadline, applications are reviewed and recipients selected by the research staff of the Acton Institute.
 Award decisions by the Acton Institute are final and not subject to appeal.

 - Agreement: Recipients must respond to an award notification within one month and adhere to fellowship conditions listed below.